xoolive/traffic/docs/user_guide/docker.rst

 ------------------------------

 Using the container image from GitHub is simple.
-Just make sure you have Docker installed and running, then pull the image with
+Just make sure you have Docker installed and running, then pull the image with:

 .. code:: bash